NodeJS Modules: Core, Local and Third Party

 const path = require('path')

 Sometimes developer needs the same functionality in different places in their software so they create their own local modules.
-These are nothing but those modules which are created by the developer and are not pre-built in Node JS.
+Local Modules are those modules that are created by the developer and are not pre-built in Node.js.
 They are used to make development life more effortless and fast because they automatically decrease code length.
 Let’s create our own local module.

 // greetingsModule.js